DATSUN ENGINE PARTS SOURCES for 2015

-I can't speak for Nissan I doubt they have a factory space devoted to making parts for motors that haven't been produced since 1983.
-In checking with my dealer they seems to have fewer and fewer engine parts for the L series.
+I doubt Nissan still has factory space devoted to making parts for motors that haven't been produced since 1983.
+In checking with my dealer they have fewer and fewer engine parts for the L series.
 This is not a huge concern as the aftermarket companies have taken their place to supply bearings and gaskets.
-Luckily

-Beck Arnley has been a parts distributor since 1914, they don't manufacture parts.
-Due to their high quality and Nissan-like prices, I've always suspected they import parts from the same sources as modern day Nissan.
+Beck Arnley has been a parts distributor since 1914.
+Due to their high quality and Nissan-like prices, I've always suspected they import and rename parts from the same sources as modern day Nissan.
 A timing chain set of theirs I purchased in 2006 was labeled "Made in Japan", a welcome surprise.
-A main bearing set I bought was labeled "ACL" of Australia which is highly respected.
-I would make Beck your first choice after the dealer.
+A main bearing set I bought recently was labeled "ACL" of Australia which is highly respected.
+I would make Beck you first choice after the dealer.

 The american company Federal-Mogul of Michigan owns nearly every other aftermarket company: Sealed Power, Speed Pro, Fel-Pro, Champion, Carter, Ferodo, Wagner, Moog, Wagner, National, Precision, Abex, Anco, and supposedly Crane Marine.
 This gives Federal Mogul a huge inventory to draw from for Z parts.
 However, they declared Chapter 11 in 2003 due to asbestos claims.
 Since the 2009 meltdown of American car companies, you can bet that L-series parts are becoming less of a priority for them.
 Buy 'em while they last.

-Borg Warner is a niche company nowadays and concentrates on high-quality electrical items such as voltage regulators and ignition parts.
-Their distributor caps and rotors use the coveted brass contacts and I bought a 240Z mechanical voltage regulator a while back which was very high quality.
+Borg Warner was well-known for their transmissions but today is a niche company nowadays and concentrates on high-quality electrical items such as voltage regulators and ignition parts.
+Their distributor caps and rotors use desirable brass contacts and I bought a 240Z mechanical voltage regulator a while back which was very high quality.
 Borg-Warner doesn't support T5 transmissions anymore, they sold the rights to Tremec in the 1990's and won't even respond to questions on them.

 DANA and CLEVITE